 Identified Goal Action Steps Rationale ELA - Given attention to research- based instructional strategies, 100% of students in grades K, 1, and 2 will demonstrate a progression of their reading skills on a state approved progress Professional Learning Communities Teachers collaborate in a cooperative learning environment to discuss research-based strategies designed to improve student learning. monitoring tool.
-ELA - The percentage of students in grades 4 and 5 (not in the lowest 25% percentile) 2.
-Data Chats Leadership team, support staff, and teachers meet to disaggregate, analyze, and interpret data to determine student needs. demonstrating gains will increase from 64% to 67%.
-ELA - The percentage of students in grades 4 and 5 scoring in the lowest 25% percentile and 3.
-Response to Intervention Identify students needing additional instructional and/or behavioral support.
-Provide appropriate research-based interventions. demonstrating gains will increase from 51% to 54%.
-ELA - By May 2019, the percentage of students scoring a Professional Development 4.
-Teachers improve instructional strategies through local, state, and online professional development aligned to student needs.
-Level 3 or above in the English Language Arts Florida Standards Assessment in grades 3, 4 and 5 will increase from 79% to 82%.
-5. Common Planning and Alignment6.
-Progress 5.
-Teachers collaborate among grade level and subject areas to provide consistency of instruction and assessment.
-Mathematics - By May 2019, given attention to research-based instructional strategies, 85% of students in grades K, 1 and 2 will score at or above proficiency on the i-Ready Math Diagnostic AP3.
-7. Technology Intervention Support Programs 6.
-Collect and analyze data to determine students' proficiency of grade level standards.

-Mathematics - By May 2019, the

-percentage of students scoring

-Level 3 or above on the

-Mathematics Florida Standards
+ELA - The percentage of students in grades 4 and 5 (not in the lowest 25% percentile) demonstrating gains will increase Data Chats Response to Leadership team, support staff, and teachers meet to disaggregate, analyze, and interpret data to determine student needs.
+From 68% to 71%.
+ELA - The percentage of students in grades 4 and 5 scoring in the lowest 25% percentile and demonstrating gains will increase from 53% to 56%.
+Intervention 4.
+Professional Development 3.
+Identify students needing additional instructional and/or behavioral support.
+Provide appropriate research-based interventions.
+4. Teachers improve instructional ELA - By May 2020, the percentage of students scoring a Level 3 or above on the English Language Arts Florida Standards Assessment in grades 3, 4 and 5 5.
+Common Planning and Alignment and behavioral strategies through local, state, and online professional development aligned to student needs, including social and emotional learning. will increase from 80% to 83%.
+Mathematics - By May 2020, given attention to research-based 6.
+Progress Teachers collaborate among grade level and subject areas to provide consistency of instruction and assessment. instructional strategies, 85% of students in grades K, 1 and 2 will score at or above proficiency on the i-Ready Math Diagnostic AP3.
+Monitoring Collect and analyze data to determine students' proficiency of grade level standards.
+Mathematics - By May 2020, the percentage of students scoring Level 3 or above on the Mathematics Florida Standards 7.
+Technology Intervention Support Programs Technology programs provide additional support for students in reading, mathematics, and science.

-Assessment in grades 3, 4 and 5

-will increase from 81% to 84%.

-Mathematics - By May 2019, the percentage of students in grades 4 and 5 (not in the lowest 25% percentile) demonstrating gains will increase from 62% to 65%.

-Mathematics - By May 2019, the percentage of students in grades 4 and 5 scoring in the lowest 25% percentile and demonstrating gains will increase from 48% to 51%.

-Science - By May 2019, the percentage of students scoring Level 3 or above on the Florida Standards Science Assessment in grade 5 will increase from 68% to 71%.
+Assessment in grades 3, 4 and 5 8.
+Remedial Tutorial Evidence based curriculum will increase from 84% to 87%.
+Sessions designed to remediate gaps in student achievement.
+Mathematics - By May 2020, the percentage of students in grades 4 and 5 (not in the lowest 25% percentile) demonstrating gains will increase from 71% to 74%.
+Mathematics - By May 2020, the percentage of students in grades 4 and 5 scoring in the lowest 25% percentile and demonstrating gains will increase from 57% to 60%.
+Science - By May 2020, the percentage of students scoring Level 3 or above on the Florida Standards Science Assessment in grade 5 will increase from 66% to 69%.

-8. Remedial Tutorial Sessions

-- 7. Technology programs provide additional support for students in reading, mathematics, and science. - 8.
-Evidence based curriculum designed to remediate gaps in student achievement.